The Bankrate promise

 - Electrical currents

 Most standard HO-4 policies also include additional living expenses (ALE).
-If your rental is inhabitable while repairs are made after a covered loss, your insurance policy could pay for your living expenses elsewhere, like a nearby hotel.
+If your rental is uninhabitable while repairs are made after a covered loss, your insurance policy could pay for your living expenses elsewhere, like a nearby hotel.

 When one of the covered events occurs, and your belongings are damaged, you can file a claim with your insurance company.
 First, however, your provider will subtract your deductible from the damage estimate.
 The deductible amount is what you’re responsible for covering in the event of a claim.